wayneclements/test_progress_dashboard/README.md

 Frontend UI:
 - **Main Page:** Lists all projects on the left panel; displays selected project description on the right panel.
 Double-click a project to open the Project page.
 - **Project Page:**
-  - Left panel: Documents render as individual cards (rounded corners, centered text) in two columns; cards are horizontally centered in the panel.
+  - Left panel: Document cards in two columns; click a card to select a document.
-  - Connector lines: A solid vertical line joins the bottom center of each card to the top center of the next card below (no overlap across cards).
+  - Connector lines: A solid vertical line connects stacked cards.
-  - Right panel: Shows document details (Document ID, Description) for the selected card.
+  - Right panel: Shows document details and tag list for the selected document (`document_name`, description, and tags from `document_tags`).
   - Background color: Light yellow (#FFFFE0)

 ## Utility Scripts